CyberTrainingExercise/Docs/terms.md

 This file will explain some popular terms used throughout the CTX Project.

+Terms are meant to be capitalized when used throughout the project.
+This is done to help denote the author is specifically referencing one of these positions.

 ## List

 - CTX - Cyber Training Exercise
 - Trainer - a cadet who instructs, trains, and leads the participants
-- Lead - the primary trainer and onsite mastermind, usually responsible for following:
+- Admin - the primary trainer and onsite mastermind, usually responsible for following:
     - the coodination of the other trainers
     - smoothly guiding the flow of the CTX to acheive the expected objectives
     - technical setup and technical support (ie. they should have all the needed technical answers)